BigPolarBear1/factorization_v4/README.md

 Use the PoC: QSv4_001.py -keysize 40

 It is very slowly, but I want to keep working in this direction.
 I will continue that work here while finishing v3.

+ps: The uploaded PoC is very bad and sloppy.
+It's a frankenstein PoC bc of just modifying previous iterations.
+I know that.. it's about the math though not the code.